The Coronavirus and Your Wedding

 Are there elderly or immunocompromised loved ones on your guest list who should consider staying at home?
 These folks are the most susceptible to having serious issues if they come in contact with the virus and should take care to protect themselves.

-Is your guest list over 10+?
-Events over 10 people are currently not allowed, and for most couples, this means the day they've envisioned and planned for will not be able to happen this year.
+Is your guest list over 20+?
+Large gatherings are currently not allowed in many areas, and for most couples, this means the day they’ve envisioned and planned for will not be able to happen this year.